-I always try to approach my financial counseling from a behavior standpoint, often using materials I wrote a while back called, “It’s Not About Money”.
+I always try to approach my financial and credit counseling from a behavior standpoint, often using materials I wrote a while back called, “It’s Not About Money”.
+A credit counselor similar to ones at debtconsolidation.com credit counseling can help you find the right solution to your financial problems and support you until you are debt-free.
 Why did I give it that title?
 Simply put, personal finance has very little to do with money or math – it is about what you do with the gray stuff between your ears (your brain, for those of you who didn’t have to do the gross dissections in high school biology).
 With that in mind, people always want to know how it is possible to survive without debt, even if there is an “emergency”.
 The answer is one you’ve heard me proclaim before – an emergency fund.

 The first thing people often have trouble with is defining what constitutes an emergency.
 As you may have noticed, I titled this post “Country Music Song Survival” because I believe it puts a good visual of what qualifies as an emergency.
 If, in the span of a week, your wife leaves, your dog dies, your truck breaks down and you lose your job, you probably have an emergency on your hands.
 Unless you can go to Nashville and pitch a hit song based on your life experience, you’re stuck unless you’ve got money saved for emergencies.

 If however, in the span of a week, you go on vacation, buy that ski boat you’ve always wanted, put 24” rims on your family’s van and then get your mortgage bill in the mail and wonder how you’re possibly going to make that payment, you probably just didn’t think things through.
 So what is an emergency, as far as it relates to your finances?
 An emergency is a VERY LARGE unexpected expense OR a combination of several unexpected expenses that occur within a short period of time that overwhelm your budget.
 The only answer that I recommend for these scenarios is an emergency fund.